lqxw/Raft/README.md

 Run command: ./a [-o] > log.txt

 -o means use optimized version.
 The internal steps will be printed to stand out and the final result will be printed to stand error.
+The config is at the beginning of raft.cc.